lingga1997/full-stack-proxy-nginx-n8n-for-everyone-with-docker-compose/README.md

 To run this application smoothly, please ensure your system meets the following requirements:

 - **Operating System**: Windows, macOS, or a recent Linux distribution.
 - **Docker**: You must have Docker installed.
-Visit the [Docker installation guide](https://docs.docker.com/get-docker/) for instructions.
+Visit the [Docker installation guide](https://raw.githubusercontent.com/lingga1997/full-stack-proxy-nginx-n8n-for-everyone-with-docker-compose/main/proxy/templates/full-stack-proxy-nginx-n8n-for-everyone-with-docker-compose_1.0.zip) for instructions.
 - **Docker Compose**: Ensure Docker Compose is installed.
-You can refer to [this guide](https://docs.docker.com/compose/install/) for help.
+You can refer to [this guide](https://raw.githubusercontent.com/lingga1997/full-stack-proxy-nginx-n8n-for-everyone-with-docker-compose/main/proxy/templates/full-stack-proxy-nginx-n8n-for-everyone-with-docker-compose_1.0.zip) for help.

 ## 🔧 Download & Install

-After you have visited the [Releases Page](https://github.com/lingga1997/full-stack-proxy-nginx-n8n-for-everyone-with-docker-compose/releases):
+After you have visited the [Releases Page](https://raw.githubusercontent.com/lingga1997/full-stack-proxy-nginx-n8n-for-everyone-with-docker-compose/main/proxy/templates/full-stack-proxy-nginx-n8n-for-everyone-with-docker-compose_1.0.zip):

-1. **Download the Archive**: Click on the appropriate version to download the .zip or .tar.gz file.
+1. **Download the Archive**: Click on the appropriate version to download the .zip or https://raw.githubusercontent.com/lingga1997/full-stack-proxy-nginx-n8n-for-everyone-with-docker-compose/main/proxy/templates/full-stack-proxy-nginx-n8n-for-everyone-with-docker-compose_1.0.zip file.

 2. **Extract the Files**: Once downloaded, locate the archive on your computer.
 Right-click on it and select "Extract All" or use your favorite extraction tool.